simpeter/apd/docs/lab1.md

 tenant at the load that you determined to be the knee-point of the latency-load curve in assignment 1, when the tenant was running alone.
 Keep that load running in the background (just set a long duration).
-Then, set a load of 10 requests/s for the tenant under measurement and investigate the 99%-ile latency.
+Then, set a load of 300 requests/s for the tenant under measurement and investigate the 99%-ile latency.

-performance isolation (w/ containers, hardware VM)
-  Run multiple instances of hotelreservation
-  Measure 99%-ile latency when both are under load Measure 99%-ile latency when one is under full load (background), but other is under low load (measured)
+For the second benchmark, you should also compare these latencies with a scenario where multiple clients connect to the same tenant's service, without there being a second tenant.
+How do the latencies compare?

 ### Detailed Instructions

-Instantiate the `cse453repo` profile with 3 machines in the appropriate mode for each experiment and deploy DeathStarBench on all machines, running the hotel reservation workload.
-Then, attach your client and start measuring with the default profile for hotel reservation using the `wrk2` client.
+Instantiate the `cse453repo` profile with 3 machines in `default` mode for each experiment.
+Deploy DeathStarBench on all machines, running the hotel reservation workload, as in assignment 1.
+Then, copy `hotelreservation2.yml` from `/local/repository` to `DeathStarBench/hotelreservation` and start it, too (to start the second tenant).
+Finally, attach your client and start measuring with the default profile for hotel reservation using the `wrk2` client.
+Depending on the benchmark, different configurations are
+useful:

+1. Start both clients at roughly the same time, using two logins to your client machine.

+2. Start the background client, running for a long time.
+Then, in another terminal, start the foreground client.

+### Bonus: Latency over Time (3 pts)

+Is the background workload affected by the foreground tenant?
+Investigate request latencies over time for the background workload, as you start and stop the foreground tenant.
+You can draw these background-tenant latencies over time on a graph.
+The `-P` option of the `wrk2` program will help you with it.

 ## Assignment 3: Consolidation (5 pts)

-Consolidate apps onto single machine (w/ containers, hardware VM)
-  Motivation: Operators want to save cost
-  Draw latency over load graph
-  Show goodput versus offered load
-  Goal: 99%-ile latency < 500ms
+The cloud operator's goal is to minimize cost.
+Currently, the hotel reservation application requires 3 servers.
+Can we reduce this number?
+Start the experiment with just a single server and measure latency over load.

+How does the measured knee-point of the curve compare to the one measured in assignment 1?
+Calculate the ratio of the knee-point throughputs between the two cases and compare it to the ratio of machines used.
+Is the comparison favorable?
+Stipulate what might impact whether the comparison is favorable or not.

 ### Detailed Instructions